-The Minnesota Artists Exhibition Program (MAEP) is a curatorial program of the Minneapolis Institute of Arts (MIA) dedicated to exhibiting and supporting artists living and working in the state of Minnesota.
-Begun in 1975 as a creative partnership with the MIA, the MAEP was founded by a group of regional artists interested in creating an innovative exhibition and programming space.
-What began as a year-long agreement has been extended into an ongoing relationship between the Minnesota artist community and the MIA.
+The Minnesota Artists Exhibition Program (MAEP) is a curatorial program of the Minneapolis Institute of Art, dedicated to exhibiting and supporting artists living and working in Minnesota.
+It was founded in 1975 as a yearlong partnership between the museum and regional artists interested in creating an innovative exhibition and programming space—an agreement that has become a unique, ongoing relationship.

-- A general artist statement, of 500 words or less, outlining each artist’s thematic and formal interests.
-When submitting as a group, artists should disuss the nature of their collaboration in a single statement.
+- A general artist statement, of 500 words or less, outlining your thematic and formal interests.
+Collaborative proposals should describe the nature of their collaboration in a single statement.

-Up to 12 digital images or work samples per proposal; including overall, detail, and installation shots.
-If proposing a developing body of work, artists are encouraged to submit works in progress too.
+Up to 12 digital work samples per proposal; including overall, detail, and installation shots of your most recent work.
+If proposing a new body of work, artists are strongly encouraged to submit works in progress.

-- Video and sound files should be no longer than 2:00.
-Upload your file to either YouTube or Vimeo then cut and paste link.
+- For video or sound files: No longer than 2:00 minutes in length.
+Upload your file to YouTube or Vimeo then cut and paste link.

 When preparing your proposal feel free to review these sample exhibition statements: